 Managing Vendor Contracts to Reduce Risk Exposure

 Vendor contracts do more than set prices and deadlines.
 They define who is responsible when something goes wrong, how disputes get resolved, and how much exposure your business accepts in the relationship.
-When contracts are vague, risk spreads fast: service slips go unchecked, payment terms get messy, and compliance gaps turn into expensive problems.
+When contracts are vague, risk spreads fast.
+Service slips go unchecked, payment terms get messy, and compliance gaps turn into expensive problems.
 A strong contract process gives you control before those problems start.

 The Importance of Thorough Vendor Selection